SamuelMagnano/Password-Manager/README.md

 Since i almost lost access to my spotify account due to my poor password amministration, i decided to code and create my personal localhost password manager.

-For the connection to the database i used ```XAMPP```, but there should not be problems by using something else.
+For the connection to the database i used ```XAMPP```, but there should not be any problems in using something else.

 ## Database